In the last DIYMBA article, we defined brand as an author’s promise to readers. Design is the visual manifestation of that promise.

 For a book cover, consistency can come in the form of the font (of the author’s name or book title), the use of color, the feeling or tonality of the imagery, or the placement of key elements.

 Jojo Moyes’ books have achieved an instantly recognizable look.
 They use distinctive fonts in boldly contrasting colors that dominate the entire book face:

 In a well-known case study, Tropicana moved away from its famous image of a fresh orange with a red and white straw to a generic image of a glass of juice.
 Sales dropped 20% in six weeks.
 The manufacturer returned to the original imagery.
 This is a strong example of the importance of consistently using well-established design elements.

 How do we identify those well-designed elements for our own covers?

-what is case study If you’re going to be working directly with a designer (for instance, if you’re self publishing), start by best site buy viagra online 133 clarifying objectives of the design.
+If you’re going to be working directly with a designer (for instance, if you’re self publishing), start by clarifying objectives of the design.
 What are you trying to achieve in the design?
 Document that in a brief.
 Here’s a sample brief showing some of the elements to consider:

-As a marketing executive for a top 20 consumer goods company, enter site Carol Van Den Hende has led the positioning, branding, strategy, design and product development for billion dollar brands.
+As a marketing executive for a top 20 consumer goods company, Carol Van Den Hende has led the positioning, branding, strategy, design and product development for billion dollar brands.
 For more than 15 years, she’s collaborated with best-in-class advertising and promotions agencies.

 Carol earned an undergraduate degree in Industrial Engineering from Rutgers, and an MBA from Lehigh University.
 She is an avid member of RWA, NJRW, Mensa and Women Who Write.
 Carol has lived in the U.S. and China with her husband and twin boys.
 Connect with Carol at Twitter: @c_vandenhende or Facebook: facebook.com/carolvandenhende